ducky007/impeller/README.md

 #### Storing Data

-The function for storing data into a repository makes use of methods in the `WriteRepository`.
+The function for storing data into a repository makes use of methods in the `PropertyWriter`.

-        mutating func write(in repository:WriteRepository) {
+        mutating func write(in repository:PropertyWriter) {
             repository.write(text, for: "text")
             repository.write(&tagList, for: "tagList")
             repository.write(isComplete, for: "isComplete")